Aakash2003jain/Hadoop-AirPollution-Analysis/README.md

 - **Highest CO Concentration**: Finds the highest CO concentration for each city or state.
 - **AQI Above Threshold**: Filters cities or states with AQI values above a predefined threshold.

+### Prepare the Dataset

+1. **Upload the Dataset**:
+   Place your air pollution dataset (`air_pollution.csv`) in the `input` directory of your Hadoop setup.

-## Dataset
+2. **Verify Dataset Format**:
-The dataset includes detailed air pollution data, with the following key columns:
+   Ensure the dataset follows the structure described in the "Dataset" section, including key columns such as:
    - **Date**: The date of measurement.
    - **City/State**: The location where air quality data was collected.
    - **Daily Max 8-hour CO Concentration**: Maximum 8-hour CO concentration measured in parts per million (ppm).
    - **Daily AQI Value**: The calculated Air Quality Index for the day.
    - **County/CBSA Name**: County and metropolitan area names.
    - **Site Latitude and Longitude**: Geographic coordinates of the measurement site, and **more**.

-The dataset covers a wide range of local site names of a state, with high granularity for air pollution trends.
+3. **Explore and Download Data**:
+   If you do not already have a dataset, you can explore and download air quality data for various geographical areas (states, countries, etc.) from [EPA's Outdoor Air Quality Data](https://www.epa.gov/outdoor-air-quality-data/download-daily-data).

 ## Technologies Used
 - **Hadoop**: For distributed processing using MapReduce.